saltstack/salt/doc/topics/cloud/vagrant.rst

     my_vagrant_provider:
       driver: vagrant
       api_eauth: pam
-      api_username: vagrant  # supply some sudo-group member's name
+      api_username: pi  # supply some sudo-group member's name
-      api_password: vagrant  # and password on the salt master
+      api_password: raspberry  # and password on the salt master
       minion:
-        master: 10.124.29.190  # the hard address of the master
+        master: 10.124.30.7  # the hard address of the master

 .. code-block:: yaml